zxphyrx/highway/app/views/guides/corexy.md

 This should be obvious, but make sure that your intricate parts can actually be taken apart.
 Midway through my printhead design, I realized that it was physically impossible to assemble or disassemble it for the simple yet elusive reason that the screws you need to access are only accessible if the printhead is disassembled.
 This meant that when assembling  and when everything was in place, the screws were unreachable and when disassembling they couldn't be seen.
 This took about a day and a half to fix, a day and a half when I could have been finishing the design.

 When using spade terminals for your PSU and when using ferrules for your mainboard, ensure that they have plenty of room to stick out.
 The spade terminals I got stuck out 18mm from the PSU, which I made no account for.
 Same thing for the power inlet disconnect connectors.

+One very important part of the design is the printhead part cooling ducts.
+There are lots of great guides online for this, and it really is a fine art.
+It takes forever to get right, and the tiniest change could ruin (or save!) it.